MicrosoftDocs/SupportArticles-docs/support/sql/database-engine/connect/unable-to-start-sql-agent.md

 ---
 title: Troubleshooting errors when SQL Server agent can't start
-description: This article provides symptoms, cause, and resolution for troubleshooting the error that occurs when the SQL Servent agent can't start. ms.date: 02/29/2024
+description: This article provides symptoms, cause, and resolution for troubleshooting the error that occurs when the SQL Server agent can't start. ms.date: 02/29/2024
 author: prmadhes-msft
 ms.author: prmadhes